 Many household products, including lotions, shampoo, and toothpaste, contain vegetable glycerin.
 Glycerin is added to these products because it is a humectant; a substance that attracts moisture to the skin.
 In the cosmetic world, this has two practical applications.
 First, glycerin leaves your skin hydrated.
 Glycerin soap, for example, is popular for that very reason.
 Second, for cosmetic products that deliver an active ingredient, a humectant can increase the solubility of the active ingredient, making it more easily absorbed by the skin.

-Vegetable glycerin may be used as a solvent and substitute for alcohol when producing botanical and herbal extracts or tinctures.
+Vegetable glycerin may be used as a solvent and substitute for alcohol when producing botanical and herbal extracts.
 This is advantageous for people who wish to avoid alcohol exposure.

 Other Uses for Vegetable Glycerin